-P eople who need help in voting because of a disability have the right to help from a person of their choice.79 This can be a family member, a friend, a caregiver, a poll worker, or almost anyone else.
-The only people who are not allowed to help are the person's employer or an agent of the employer, or, if the voter belongs to a union, an officer or agent of the union.80
+eople who need help in voting because of a disability have the right to help from a person of their choice.
+This can be a family member, a friend, a caregiver, a poll worker, or almost anyone else.
+The only people who are not allowed to help are the person's employer or an agent of the employer, or, if the voter belongs to a union, an officer or the voter's qualifications to vote."); 15 Del.
+Code § 4934 (only the polling place challenger appointed by each political party may bring a challenge).